Moral Courage: The Most Important Leadership Characteristic

 Developing Moral Courage

-- Have the honesty to admit when you have made a mistake or took a wrong path
+4. Be honest in admitting when you have made a mistake or taken a wrong path.

-- Be willing to entertain new ideas and change your assumptions.
+5. Be open to new ideas and willing to reconsider your assumptions.

 Courage is a learned skill, and we all can be courageous.
-To be brave means stepping out of your comfort zone and taking the risk.
+Being brave means stepping out of your comfort zone and taking risks.

-As we invest in the future and emerging leaders, isn’t it better to learn values, judgment, and moral courage in a SYSTEMATIC and PURPOSEFUL way instead of allowing them to muddle through?
+As we invest in the future and emerging leaders, isn’t it better to learn values, judgment, and moral courage systematically and purposefully, rather than allowing them to muddle through?

 Do you think fear is driving your leadership actions?
-Here are 7 questions to prevent fear of leadership failure.
+Here are seven questions to prevent fear of leadership failure.

-If you’re interested in going deeper or moving your career to the next level, you’ll also want to have a look at my 1-on-1 coaching services.
+If you’re interested in taking your career to the next level, you’ll also want to consider my 1-on-1 coaching services.

 If you enjoyed this article, be sure to check these out, too: